haluksuzen/PythonDataScienceExercise/README.md

 # PythonDataScienceExercise
-This Repository contains kaggle - Datascience beginner tutorial's exercises and some of changes on exercises.
+This Repository contains IntroML Lecture Exercises, All Contents can find on the internet -> kaggle - Datascience beginner tutorial's kind of exercises... and some of changes on exercises.